arctic-pot/datapack-planet-legacy/CONTRIBUTING.md

 ### Feature request
 If you're having an idea, you can describe it in Discussion.

-If you're requesting an feature, submit a new issue.
+If you're requesting a feature, submit a new issue.
 Choose *Feature request* template instead *Bug report*

+### Localisation
+Doesn't see your country in the language list?
+You can contribute to us.
+The locale files is in `/src/locale` folder.
+Copy the `en-us.ts` file and rename to your own language with intl locale provider.
+When you do all those done, translate the string on the right side of the colon.

+**Note:** Do not use Google Translate and make sure the translation identifiers are completed.

 ### Pull request
 If you use GitHub often, you should already known how to start a pull request, But remember to follow [styleguide](#styleguide) please!